nf-core/website/markdown/developers/sync.md

 3. Push these updates to your fork on GitHub
 4. Make a PR from your fork to the main nf-core repo

-Once you have merged this PR from your fork, this PR will automatically show as merged.
+Once you have committed and pushed the updates to your fork and merged these in to the nf-core repository, the automated PR will close itself and show as merged.
 You will not need to touch it.

 ### Pull the changes to your fork